Joyson01/Netflicks-Video-Player-/README.md

 ---

 # Netflicks - Video Player
+# © 2024 (J.A.VA) Joyson Vadlya .
+All rights reserved.

 ## Description
 This application is a custom video player integrated with Netflix-like profiles and menu navigation, built using Python and Tkinter.